Stay in the know!

 Keywords: Soil Health, Climate Solutions, Transitioning to Organic

-Crop/Livestock Type: Corn, Soybean, Wheat
+Crop/Livestock Type: Corn, Cover Crop, Soybean, Wheat

 Organic agricultural systems, which rely upon a greater understanding and management of complex, natural biological and biogeochemical processes, may not be accurately evaluated within existing GHG emission tools, which were developed to monitor emissions from conventional systems.
 This study presents a review and synthesis of recent efforts to improve two well-established GHG decision support tools (COMET-Farm and the Cool Farm Tool) to better represent organic management scenarios.